 Click on name for email address

 David J. McGuire joined the ACLU-CT in 2007.
+His primary areas of legal interest are prisoner rights, digital privacy and free speech issues.
+He has also taken a leading role in pressing for police accountability legislation and was instrumental in passing laws to reform police complaint procedures, police use of Tasers, and cellphone privacy.
 McGuire received his B.A. in history from Purdue University in 2003 and graduated cum laude from Western New England College School of Law in 2006.
 After law school, he clerked for the judges of the Connecticut Superior Court.
-His primary areas of legal interest are prisoner rights and free speech issues.

 Dan Barrett is the ACLU-CT’s legal director.
 His interests in the law include freedom of movement, mass surveillance, and maximizing democratic control of government through open courts and open records.
 Prior to coming to the ACLU of Connecticut, Dan directed the litigation at the ACLU of Vermont for seven years after clerking for the Hon.
 Janet Bond Arterton of the United States District Court for the District of Connecticut.

 Laura Brownstein is the development director of the ACLU-CT.
 Her primary responsibilities include donor engagement, major gift fundraising strategy and implementation, and connecting supporters to the critical work of protecting and expanding individual freedoms and equality in Connecticut.
 Laura received her bachelor’s degree in Political Science from Southern Connecticut State University and is a Certified Fund Raising Executive (CFRE).
 Prior to joining the ACLU-CT, Laura worked in development for The Nature Conservancy in Connecticut, Habitat for Humanity of Coastal Fairfield County, and Planned Parenthood in New Haven, Connecticut.
 A lifelong Connecticut resident, Laura is deeply committed to the ACLU-CT’s mission.